-Academic ITS offers poster printing services only for faculty and student research or coursed-based projects.
+Academic ITS offers poster printing services only for faculty and student research or course-based projects.
 For other projects, members of the community may contact an area designer or printer.

 There are two poster template sizes available below.
 Please submit your poster in one of these sizes.
 The 48″x36″ template size is popular but note that the correct size for posters exhibited at the Colby Liberal Arts Symposium (CLAS) is 48″x42″.
-For poster ideas and tips, visit our resource guide for student academic posters.

 | Download the 48″x42″ template